 - I want to help someone else make a change.
 But how?

 - Why do practically all dieters gain the weight back—plus more?

 - How quickly can I change a habit?

 - How can I get myself to stick to a new habit?

-- Do the same strategies that work for changing simple habits (tooth-flossing) also apply to complex habits (drinking less)?
+- Do the same strategies work for shaping simple habits (like wearing a seat belt) work for complex habits (like drinking less)?

-The book will hit the shelves in March 2015 (Crown), and if you want to hear when it goes on sale, sign up here.
+The book will hit the shelves in March 2015 (Crown).
+To hear when it goes on sale, sign up here.